BirdsCanada/NatureCounts_IntroTutorial/docs/04-DownloadData.md

 ## Exercises {#Download4.4}

-Now apply your newly aquired skills!
+Now apply your newly acquired skills!

 *Exercise 1*:  You (user "sample") are from the Northwest Territories and interested in learning more about breeding birds in your region.
 First, you identify the NatureCounts dataset most suitable for this exercise using the `nc_count` function.
 Next, you decide to focus your download to only include Blackpoll Warbler data collected over the past 5 years (2015-2020).
 How many observation records did you download?